-CGT continues to exploit discounts to NAV in the investment trust market.
+CGT continues to exploit discounts in the investment trust market.
 It built a material position in Fidelity Japan Trust on a discount of 14%.
-The trust has since announced a strategic review, and whatever the outcome of that, the managers of CGT expect a liquidity event (a corporate action such as a buyback or wind-up) at or around NAV.
+The trust has since announced a strategic review, and whatever the outcome of that, the managers of CGT expect a liquidity event at or around NAV.
 Elsewhere, Mobius Investment Trust is a well-managed emerging market trust, albeit with an idiosyncratic and concentrated portfolio.
-Its shares are trading at around a 6% discount to NAV and the trust will offer liquidity this autumn at close to NAV.
+The discount is around 6% and the trust will offer liquidity this autumn at close to NAV.

-Finally, the managers added a large position of abrdn Asian Focus Trust through the conversion of convertible loan stock (debt that can be turned into equity), at what amounted to a discount of 17% to NAV.
+Finally, the managers added a large position of abrdn Asian Focus Trust through the conversion of convertible loan stock, at what amounted to a discount of 17% to NAV.
 CGT believes the chairman and the board are dissatisfied with the discount and will seek to bring it down to single digits.